xavierjimenezp/shapepipe_photoz/README.md

     - mean, median: same as mode

  - `--learning or -l`: `(optinal, bool)` if True, will compute **photo-z** using the MLM algorithm specified with `--algorithm`.
 Default hyperparameters will be used.
 Defaults to False.
- - `--optimize or -o`: `(optinal, str)` either 'HyperOpt' or 'RandomSearch', will use a predefined hyperparameter grid to optimize the MLM algorithm.
+ - `--optimize or -o`: `(optinal, str)` either 'HyperOpt', 'RandomSearch' or 'GridSearch'.
+Will use a predefined hyperparameter grid to optimize the MLM algorithm.
+For each method the grid is hard coded in Optimizer class and can be changed manually.
 This functionality may be very time expensive.
 Recommended value for max_evals in params.py is 200.
 Defaults to None.

->**Note**: `--optimize` currently only supports RF, SVR, KRR and XGB (ANN is under development and the other MLM should be available soon) with HyperOpt and RF with RandomSearch.
-RandomSearch implementation will soon be available for other MLM.
+>**Note**: `--optimize` currently only supports :
+> - HyperOpt: RF, SVR, KRR and XGB (ANN is under development and the other MLM should be available soon)
+> - RandomSearch: RF (other MLM should be available soon).
+> - GridSearch: RF (other MLM should be available soon).

 ## Output files
 WIP